iasattorov/blog/content/ru/authors/admin/_index.md

 ---
 # Display name
-title: Икромджон Сатторов
+title: Ikromjhon Sattorov

 # Full name (for SEO)
-first_name: Икромджон
+first_name: Ikromjhon
-last_name: Сатторов
+last_name: Sattorov

 # Is this the primary user of the site?
 superuser: true